 for convenience, either the Sunday before or the Sunday after the real day.

 Father would spend almost the whole week preparing the various ingredients for the meal, and very early in the morning the cooking would begin, that is for the things that couldn’t be cooked the day before.

-WE children spent the time searching for the firecrackers that did not explode.
-Where there was the tiniest wick we tried to fire them, but if there was no wick, we would cut them in half expose the powder and with a fire stick “Toosh” them being careful not to get burnt.
+We children spent the time searching for the firecrackers that did not explode.
+Where there was the tiniest wick we tried to fire them, but if there was no wick, we would cut them in half, exposing the powder and with a fire stick “Toosh” them being careful not to get burnt.

 About the Writer:

 Easton Hugh Lee, Born at Wait-a-bit village in Jamaica to a Chinese father and a Jamaican mother of mixed racial background.
-Spent early years in a village shop.
-Educated in Primary , Secondary schools in Jamaica., and at the University of the West Indies.
+He spent his early years in a village shop.
+Educated in Primary, Secondary schools in Jamaica., and at the University of the West Indies.
 Studied Radio broadcasting(BBC)Theatre and Television in the USA.
 California, Practiced and taught Theatre and Broadcasting and is the recipient of several Jamaican awards.
 Commander of the order of distinction (CD.)
-Silver Musgrave Medal, from the Institute of Jamaica , The Prime Minister’s award for excellence.
-Published author , , to date four books..
-Studied Theology at the United Theological Collage , and was ordained Priest in the Anglican Church in 2000.
-Easton’s books are available by contacting him at : eastonlee AT bellsouth.net
+Silver Musgrave Medal, from the Institute of Jamaica, The Prime Minister’s award for excellence.
+A published author, to date four books.
+Studied Theology at the United Theological College, and was ordained Priest in the Anglican Church in 2000.
+Easton’s books are available by contacting him at: eastonlee AT bellsouth.net